 - Venneti S, Dunphy MP, Zhang H, Pitter KL, Zanzonico P, Campos C, Carlin SD, La Rocca G, Lyashchenko SK, Ploessl K, Rohle D, Omuro AM, Cross JR, Brennan CW, Weber WA, Holland EC, Mellinghoff IK, Kung HF, Lewis JS*, Thompson CB*.
 Glutamine Based PET Imaging Facilitates Enhanced Metabolic Evaluation of Gliomas In Vivo.
 Science Translational Medicine, 7, 274ra17, 2015.

-- Distinguished Investigator Award from the Academy Radiology Research (2014)
+- Distinguished Investigator Award, Academy Radiology Research (2014)